juicycleff/nestjs-event-store/README.md

 ## Description
 This module aims to bridge the gap between NestJs and [Event Store](https://eventstore.org).
 It supports all different subscription strategies of supported by Event Store.
 Such as Volatile, CatchUp and Persistent subscriptions fairly easily.
+There is support for a storage adapter interface for storing catchup events type last checkpoint position, so the checkpoint can be read on start up; The adapter interface is very slim and easy and can be assigned preferably using the `EventStoreModule.registerFeatureAsync` method.
+Example data store examples coming soon.

 ### Setup from versions from `v3.0.0`
 ##### Setup root app module